Nerwyn/custom-card-features/README.md

 You can also override the default behavior of the increment and decrement buttons by changing the tab bar to `INCREMENT` or `DECREMENT` and modifying the actions there.
 Doing so will disable the normal increment/decrement and debounce button behavior and create a button feature instead.
 Spinbox button appearance and styles can also be modified more directly in the `INCREMENT` and `DECREMENT` tabs.

-## Inputboxes
+## Inputs

-TODO create screenshot and update description

 <img src="https://raw.githubusercontent.com/Nerwyn/custom-card-features/main/assets/inputbox_tile.png" width="600"/>

-Inputboxes allow you to create Home Assistant style box inputs, similar to those found when you add an input text entity to an entities card.
-You can provide it with an action, which will actuate when you press the `Enter` or `Tab` key.
+Inputs allow you to create Home Assistant stylized and optimized [HTML input elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/input).
+Visually they are similar to those found when you add an input text entity to an entities card.
+Technically they support most input types, although only a subset will be available through the configuration UI as most of the others are redundant.

+You can provide it with an action, which will actuate when you press the `Enter` or `Tab` key or when you complete using the browser dialog for the input type.
 You can cancel your action by pressing `Escape`.

-You can choose between text and number mode.
-In number mode, you can also use the up and down arrow keys to increase and decrease the inputbox value by a step amount of your choosing.
-Similar to sliders and spinboxes, it also supports setting a range.
+All input type can be given a range, with defaults being provided for each input type.
+Number inputs can also be provided a step.

 ## Toggles